jackiecwv/SDS-CP033-spinescope/submissions/team-members/cholpon-zhakshylykova/REPORT-ADV_cz.md

-# 📄 SpineScope – Project Report
+# 📄 SpineScope – My Project Journey
-**Track:** 🔴 Advanced | **Role:** Aspiring Data Scientist
+**Track:** 🔴 Advanced | **Role:** Data Science Explorer

-Welcome to your personal project report!
-This document reflects your end-to-end process through each phase of the SpineScope challenge.
-It’s structured to build your problem-solving mindset, improve how you guide AI tools, and prepare you for real-world data science interviews.
+Welcome to my SpineScope project report!
+This was a challenging and rewarding experience that pushed me to think critically, explore data deeply, and make modeling decisions like a real-world data scientist.
+This write-up captures my journey through each phase — from asking the right questions to building and refining predictive models for spinal health.

 ---

 ## ✅ Phase 1: Setup & Exploratory Data Analysis (EDA)

-This phase focuses on understanding the data, evaluating quality, and identifying patterns or issues relevant to spinal abnormalities.
+This phase was all about understanding the dataset.
+I focused on quality, patterns, relationships, and potential red flags before modeling anything.

-### 🔑 Q1: Which features are most strongly correlated with spinal abnormalities?
+### 🔑 Q1: Which features are most strongly linked to spinal abnormalities?

+After running statistical tests and digging into feature interactions, I found all  biomechanical features with strong signals:

 | Feature                    | F-Statistic | P-Value | Effect Size | Significant |
 |----------------------------|-------------|---------|-------------|-------------|